ting-Wang2023/PhageCGRNet/README.md

 # PhageCGRNet
 PhageCGRNet is a novel method for predicting the classification of phage hosts, which integrates k-mer frequency information with Chaos Game Representation positional information and employs a Convolutional Neural Network model for classification prediction.
 # Dataset
-We used the deephost and cherry datasets, which are available for download in references [1] and [2]
+We used the deephost and cherry datasets, which are available for download in references [1] and [2] Due to their large size, the datasets have been included directly in the master branch of this repository.
+You can download them by cloning the repository or by accessing the files directly on GitHub
 # Environment Setup
 1. Install conda
 2. Change directory to the path of this project